Parabolic Deligne-Lusztig varieties: Eigenspaces and roots of

-The maximality condition (iii) or (iv) of Theorem \ref{racine} is equivalent to the conjunction of two others, thanks to the following lemma which holds for any complex reflection coset and any $\zeta$.
+The non-extendability condition (iii) or (iv) of Theorem \ref{racine} is equivalent to the conjunction of two others, thanks to the following lemma which holds for any complex reflection coset and any $\zeta$.
+For definitions and basic results on complex reflection groups we refer to \cite{Br}.
+Recall that a complex reflection group is a finite group generated by pseudo-reflections acting on a finite dimensional complex vector space and that the fixator of a subspace is called a parabolic subgroup.
+It is still a complex reflection group.

-\begin{lemma} Let $W$ be finite a (pseudo)-reflection group on the complex vector space $X$ and let $\phi$ be an automorphism of $X$ of finite order which normalizes $W$.
+\begin{lemma} Let $W$ be finite a reflection group on the complex vector space $X$ and let $\phi$ be an automorphism of $X$ of finite order which normalizes $W$.
 Let $V$ be the $\zeta$-eigenspace of an element $w\phi\in W\phi$.
 Assume that $W'$ is a parabolic subgroup of $W$ which is $w\phi$-stable and such that $C_W(V)\subset W'$, and let $X'$ denote the subspace of $X$ spanned by the root lines of $W'$.
-Then the condition \begin{itemize} \item[(i)] $V\cap X'=0$. \end{itemize} is equivalent to \begin{itemize} \item[(ii)] $C_W(V)=W'$. \end{itemize} While the stronger condition \begin{itemize} \item[(iv)] No element of the coset $W'w\phi$ has a non-zero $\zeta$-eigenvector on $X'$. \end{itemize} is equivalent to the conjunction of (ii) and \begin{itemize} \item[(iii)] the space $V$ is maximal among the $\zeta$-eigenspaces of elements of $W\phi$. \end{itemize} \end{lemma} \begin{proof} Since $W\genby\phi$ is finite we may endow $X$ with a $W\genby\phi$-invariant scalar product, which we shall do.
+Then the condition \begin{itemize} \item[(i)] $V\cap X'=0$. \end{itemize} is equivalent to \begin{itemize} \item[(ii)] $C_W(V)=W'$. \end{itemize} While the stronger condition \begin{itemize} \item[(iii)] No element of the coset $W'w\phi$ has a non-zero $\zeta$-eigenvector on $X'$. \end{itemize} is equivalent to the conjunction of (ii) and \begin{itemize} \item[(iv)] The space $V$ is maximal among the $\zeta$-eigenspaces of elements of $W\phi$. \end{itemize} \end{lemma} \begin{proof} Since $W\genby\phi$ is finite we may endow $X$ with a $W\genby\phi$-invariant Hermitian scalar product, which we shall do.

 We show (i) $\Leftrightarrow$ (ii).
 Assume (i); since $w\phi$ has no non-zero $\zeta$-eigenvector in $X'$ and $X'$ is $w\phi$-stable, we have $V\perp X'$, so that $W'\subset C_W(V)$, whence (ii) since the reverse inclusion is true by assumption.
 Conversely, (ii) implies that $V\subset X^{\prime\perp}$ thus $V\cap X'=0$.